nicolascalo/biomedical_data_pipelines/drug_screening_experiment_analysis/Readme.md

 - DT for interactive tables

-## Ease of use for users with limited skills in computers use
+## :girl::boy: Ease of use for users with limited skills in computers use

 - Direct processing of unmodified exported raw data files from the screening device
 - Only limited file renaming needed